BrendanSilva/LlamaLab-Automate-Flows/README.md

-# LlamaLabAutomateFlows
+# LlamaLab Automate Flows
-Some automation flows for Android.
+Some automation flows for LlamaLab Automate (for Android Oreo).